-- Taking photographs of the accident scene
+Taking photographs of the accident scene

-- Getting help from a knowledgeable truck accident attorney who can start the process of pursuing your claim for compensation
+    - Getting help from a knowledgeable Lakeland truck accident lawyer who

+    can start the process of pursuing your claim for compensation

     How Our Lakeland Truck Accident Lawyers Can Help

-If you have sustained injuries in a Lakeland truck accident, the lawyers of Brooks Law Group are ready to take on the burden of pursuing your claim while you focus your time and energy on your physical and emotional recovery.
+    If you have sustained injuries in a Lakeland truck accident, the lawyers

+    of Brooks Law Group are ready to take on the burden of pursuing your

+    claim while you focus your time and energy on your physical and

+    emotional recovery.